-The same questions asked the British East Indian Company who arrived here in 1699 for the first time and they did get as answer from the local people who were working at the docks: ‘Hong-kong’ (in there dialect) what literally meant Frankincense.
-The British sailors thought that the name was meant for the entire island and the translated ‘hong’ (in cantonese höng) which also means ‘odor’ as well as ‘frankincense’.
+The same questions asked the British East Indian Company who arrived here in 1699 for the first time and they did get an answer from the local people who were working at the docks: ‘Hong-kong’ (in their dialect) what literally meant Frankincense.
+The British sailors thought that the name was meant for the entire island and the translated ‘hong’ (in Cantonese höng) which also means ‘odor’ as well as ‘frankincense’.

-I enjoyed strolling around the harbour while the city rampaged in its daily grind, a vibrant self maintaining organism.
+I enjoyed strolling around the harbor while the city rampaged in its daily grind, a vibrant self-maintaining organism.
 Hong Kong as a city, a masterpiece of individual parts.
 Simply brilliant, simply disillusioning.
 I was surrounded by noise but inside me, it was totally silent.
 I opened my eyes, felt the warmth of the sun and was ready to dunk into town.
-Ready to immerse, open to explore and encounter the difference between here, compare to there, where i was yesterday.
-I am very aware of the privilege of traveling and while I drift through the world I feel untransparent and receptive – sensitive for all ‘new things’ all at once.
+Ready to immerse, open to explore and encounter the difference between here, compare to there, where I was yesterday.
+I am very aware of the privilege of traveling and while I drift through the world I feel untransparent and receptive – sensitive to all ‘new things’ all at once.
 Almost everything I encounter is different to familiar and that opens space (inside me) as well as a great appetite to learn more about the world.
-Maybe that sounds a bit philosophical but thats just another honest fragment of my journey, no wonder than after all I am my own travelling companion!
+Maybe that sounds a bit philosophical but that’s just another honest fragment of my journey, no wonder that after all, I am my own traveling companion!

 The amount of information which descend on me in the last couple of weeks were enormous and I feel that there was hardly any time to process all the material.
-My mind urged to digest, the pictures as well as the text from South Korean and Japan needed to get organised before the next wave of information would overwhelm me.
+My mind urged to digest, the pictures, as well as the text from South Korean and Japan, needed to get organized before the next wave of information would overwhelm me.
 Here in Hong Kong (so I thought) everything will be different, more easy, more relaxed….well it did not work out and I found myself in the same loop of pressure again.
-I caught myself by swearing about my own blog, damm… this is my blog so I can do whatever and whenever I feel like to!!!
+I caught myself by swearing about my own blog, damn… this is my blog so I can do whatever and whenever I feel like to!!!

 True.
-True in a sense… but on the other side a blog develops its own dynamics and is subject to certain conditions, such as, delivering.
+True in a sense… but on the other side a blog develops its own dynamics and is subject to certain conditions, such as delivering.
 It does not matter if it is about feeding social media or other accordingly obligations, that is all secondary.
-Ever since I stared the blog I felt being behind, being behind with everything!
+Ever since I started the blog I felt being behind, being behind with everything!
 So I had to shift my priority and that I did with focusing on how I personally felt about the quality of the blog.
-That however slowed me down because to deliver authentic quality, just takes time.
+That, however, slowed me down because to deliver authentic quality, just takes time.
 And that is now my premise.
-So not just my trip turned into a self-refection journey, the blog itself did as well.
+So not just my trip turned into a self-reflection journey, the blog itself did as well.

-Downtown Hong Kong has of course a lot to offer, a wide range of gastronomic choices, fascinating architecture and many interesting sights.
+Downtown Hong Kong has, of course, a lot to offer, a wide range of gastronomic choices, fascinating architecture and many interesting sights.
 Besides all that its interesting that there is still space for athletic activities, predominantly running.
-Even as a tourist you can just join in when you show up at the harbour because there are numerous of open running groups.
+Even as a tourist you can just join in when you show up at the harbor because there are numerous of open running groups.
 The atmosphere at the bay, the pulsating metropolis as well as the cultural diversity are giving this huge city a great dynamic.
 There would be so much to tell about Hong Kong so it makes it really difficult for me in terms of which story I choose.
 I guess a bit of thrilling history can’t be wrong and so it is of no surprise that smugglers and pirates have been always a part of it.
 The labyrinth of islands around Hong Kong as well as the numerous bays offered perfect conditions for all kinds of illegal activities.
-At the beginning of the 19th century britisch traders made their contribution towards lawlessness by smuggling opium into China!
-The drug problem today is not a surprise, since it is a uninterrupted tradition of consuming and smuggling drugs, starting with the establishment of the colony.
+At the beginning of the 19th century, British traders made their contribution towards lawlessness by smuggling opium into China!
+The drug problem today is not a surprise since it is an uninterrupted tradition of consuming and smuggling drugs, starting with the establishment of the colony.
 Enough of the old stories…let me show you the city through the eyes of a photographer.

 Hong Kong has many faces and that is why the political and many other approaches are contradictory.
-I am very interested about the process and development in Hong Kong but with my research I just scratched the surface.
-Lets move to another issue…. ever since the promulgation of acupuncture has spread to the western world, the traditional Chinese Medicine had big influence and found wide acceptance.
+I am very interested in the process and development in Hong Kong but with my research, I just scratched the surface.
+Let us move to another issue…. ever since the promulgation of acupuncture has spread to the western world, the traditional Chinese Medicine had a big influence and found wide acceptance.
 If you like to see behind the curtain about the Traditional Chinese medicine a trip to one of the districts like Yau Ma Tei in Kowloon or to some Western district of the island can be an educational adventure.